pSub/weechat-correction-completion/README.md

 buffer are used to complet this part.
 If the word can be perfectly matched the next word in alphabetical order is shown.

 The second part (the correction) can also be completed.
 Just press
-<Tab> and the best correction for the typo is fetched from aspell.
+<Tab> after the slash and the best correction for the typo is fetched from aspell.
 If you press <Tab> again, it shows the next suggestion.
-The lanuage used for suggestions can be set over
+The lanuage used for suggestions can be set with the option

       plugins.var.python.correction_completion.lang